-The reason it's called a green card is because the original card was made of green paper.
+A green card is formally known as a Permanent Residence Card or USCIS Form I-551.
+The reason it's called a green card is that the original card was made of green paper.
 The card has been other colors and redesigned many times since it was first issued, but it never stopped being known as a green card.

 A green card holder (or permanent resident) does not hold the same status as a United States citizen.
 However, people with a green card can apply for citizenship after a number of years of residency, with exceptions made for those who marry U.S. citizens or come to the country as refugees.

 While green cards can be obtained through family, investment, refugee status, and other special conditions, green cards can also be obtained through employment.
 Here's more information about the different types of green cards and how to receive a green card through employment.

 Individuals seeking a green card through employment can apply from their home country once they are assigned an immigrant visa number, which is organized based on the following employment-based (EB) preferences:

 First Preference (EB-1)